MattKevan/signum/README.md

 **Discovery network (optional):**

-This consists of distributed indexers that users can optionally announce their sites to.
-Its purpose is solely for content and site discovery (e.g., search by keyword/tag, identifying trending content based on site updates), not for social graph aggregation.
+These consists of distributed indexers that users can optionally announce their sites to.
+They are solely for content and site discovery (e.g., search by keyword/tag, identifying trending content based on site updates), not for social graph aggregation.
+Indexers will be an open standard, enabling anyone to host their own.
+Potentially indexers focusing on specific types of content (publications) could be created.

 ### 1.2 Data Flow

 **Content Authoring:** The user creates content in Markdown and manages associated YAML files (site configuration, follows, blocks, curations, likes) using the client application.

 **Content bundle preparation:** The client assembles a content bundle.
-This includes the Markdown files, all YAML configuration files, an rss.xml feed for content updates, and a manifest.json file detailing the bundle's structure and last update timestamps.
+This includes the Markdown files, all  configuration files, an rss.xml feed for content updates, and a manifest.json file detailing the bundle's structure and last update timestamps.
 Optionally, a minimal HTML wrapper and a client-side viewer script can be included in the bundle for basic web browser accessibility.

+The site format should be so simple that anyone could write an entire site by hand with minimal technical knowledge.
+The client is just an easier interface for doing this.

 **Publishing:** The user uploads this content bundle to their chosen hosting provider.

-**CContent consumption & social interaction (primarily via Signum client):** Users can view Signum sites in the client app.
-The client application then renders the Markdown content for display, applying any styling hints defined in the site's site.yaml.
-It also processes the social YAML files to build and maintain a local, personalized social graph and aggregated content feed.
+**Content consumption & social interaction (primarily via Signum client):** Users can view Signum sites in the client app.
+The client application then renders the Markdown content for display, applying any styling hints defined in the site's config file.
+It also processes the social files to build and maintain a local, personalized social graph and aggregated content feed.
+Signum clients periodically fetch updates from sites the user follows.

-Signum clients periodically fetch manifest.json files and rss.xml feeds from sites the user follows or discovers.
-Based on this information, clients download relevant Markdown content files and social YAML files (e.g., follows.yaml, curations.yaml).

 While Signum has basic follow/block abd curation features, it's a publishing platform first and foremost, not an ActivityPub/ATProto alternative.

-**Basic Web Viewing:** If a content bundle includes the optional web-viewer components, standard web browsers can access a minimal, client-side rendered view of the content or display pre-generated HTML metadata for SEO.
+**Basic Web viewing:** If a content bundle includes the optional web-viewer components, standard web browsers can access a minimal, client-side rendered view of the content or display pre-generated HTML metadata for SEO.

-**Discovery (optional):** The user can choose to announce their site's existence or updates to the distributed indexer network, making their content discoverable to a wider audience.
+**Discovery network (optional):** The user can choose to announce their site's existence or updates to one or more indexers, making their content discoverable to a wider audience.

 ### 2. Technical specifications

-2.1 Content format specification
+## 2.1 Content format specification

-A Signum site is published as a "Content Bundle," a structured collection of files.
+A Signum site is published as a "content bundle", a structured collection of text files.

-Directory structure: The root directory of a content bundle typically contains the main site.yaml configuration, social interaction YAML files (follows.yaml, blocks.yaml, curations.yaml, likes.yaml), a content/ subdirectory for Markdown articles, a manifest.json file, an rss.xml feed, an optional web-viewer/ directory for basic browser access, and a .siteid file for cryptographic identification.
-The content/ directory will house index.md for the homepage, about.md, and often a posts/ subdirectory for chronological entries.
+**Directory structure:** The root directory of a content bundle typically contains the main configuration, social interaction files (follows.yaml, blocks.yaml, curations.yaml, likes.yaml), a content/ subdirectory for Markdown articles, a manifest.json file, an rss.xml feed, and an optional web-viewer/ directory for basic browser access.
+The content/ directory will house index.md for the homepage, other pages such as about.md, and collection subdirectories (often posts/) for chronological entries.
 The web-viewer/ directory, if present, would contain a minimal index.html, a viewer.js script, and a basic style.css.
+These would be generated by the client and not user-editable.

-Site Configuration (site.yaml): This YAML file contains the site's title, description, author information, a global lastUpdated timestamp for the entire bundle, and optional style_hints.
+**Site configuration (site.yaml):** This file contains the site's title, description, author information, a global lastUpdated timestamp for the entire bundle, and optional style_hints.
 Style hints might include preferences for font family (e.g., serif, sans-serif), theme (light, dark), and a primary highlight color.
 It also contains content_timestamps for different sections (e.g., posts, follows) which are used by manifest.json.

-Content Format (Markdown + YAML frontmatter): Content is written in standard Markdown.
-Each Markdown file can include a YAML frontmatter block for metadata such as title, publication date, update date, tags, a summary, draft status, and a boolean allow_likes (signifying author consent for their content to be publicly bookmarked by others).
-User-authored content within Markdown files should not contain embedded HTML or JavaScript to maintain security and simplicity.
+**Content format (Markdown + YAML frontmatter):** Content is written in standard Markdown.
+Each file can include a frontmatter block for metadata such as title, publication date, update date, tags, a summary, draft status etc. Content files can not contain embedded HTML or JavaScript to maintain security and simplicity.

-Social YAML Files (follows.yaml, blocks.yaml, curations.yaml, likes.yaml): These are simple YAML lists.
+**Social config files (follows.yaml, blocks.yaml, curations.yaml, likes.yaml):** These are simple YAML lists.
 For example, follows.yaml would list Site IDs or URLs, potentially with an alias or category.
-These files are public if included in the published bundle and are fetched by clients to build local social graphs.
+These files are public and are fetched by clients to build local social graphs.
+(Need to check for performance when these files get very long).

-Manifest (manifest.json): This JSON file acts as a table of contents for the content bundle.
-It lists all significant files (Markdown content, social YAMLs) and their last modification timestamps.
+**Manifest (manifest.json):** This JSON file acts as a table of contents for the content bundle.
+It lists all significant files (content, social configs) and their last modification timestamps.
 This allows clients to efficiently determine what has changed since the last fetch.

-RSS Feed (rss.xml): A standard RSS/Atom feed generated from the site's posts or other listable content.
+**RSS Feed (rss.xml):** A standard RSS/Atom feed generated from the site's posts or other listable content.
 It includes item titles, links (which could point to raw Markdown files, Signum client URIs, or web-viewer URLs), publication dates, and summaries.
 This is essential for client feed readers and can aid in SEO.

-2.3 Hosting Adapter Architecture
+### 2.2 Hosting architecture

-The client application will feature a standardized interface for interacting with various hosting providers.
+The client application will feature a standardised interface for interacting with various hosting providers.
 This HostingAdapter interface will define methods for authentication, uploading a site's content bundle, retrieving site status, and deleting a site.

 Built-in adapters will include:

-First-Party Hosting: A service potentially offered by signum.org, using cryptographic authentication, offering free subdomains and premium custom domain options.
+* First-Party Hosting: A service potentially offered by Signum, offering free subdomains and premium custom domain options.
-Self-Host FTP/SFTP: For universal compatibility with traditional web hosting.
+* Self-Host FTP/SFTP: For universal compatibility with traditional web hosting.
-Git-Based Hosts: Adapters for services like GitHub Pages.
+* Git-Based Hosts: Adapters for services like GitHub Pages.
-Static Hosting Platforms: Adapters for Netlify, Vercel, AWS S3, Cloudflare Pages, etc.
+* Static Hosting Platforms: Adapters for Netlify, Vercel, AWS S3, Cloudflare Pages, etc.

 It's important that hosting providers are configured to serve files with appropriate caching headers (e.g., ETag, Last-Modified) to support efficient client polling for updates.

-2.4 Social Features System (Client-Centric)
+### 2.3 Social Features System (Client-Centric)

 Social features in Signum are managed and experienced primarily within the client application.

-Following System: Users define whom they follow in their follows.yaml file.
+**Following system:** Users define sites they follow in their follows.yaml file.
 Client applications fetch these files from followed sites (and potentially "sites of followed sites" up to a defined depth) to construct a local social graph.
 Blocking a site (via blocks.yaml) filters content from that site out of the user's view.

-Content Likes (Public Bookmarks): When a user "likes" a piece of content, its URL is added to their public likes.yaml file.
+**Content likes (public bookmarks):** When a user "likes" a piece of content, its URL is added to their public likes.yaml file.
 This acts as a public bookmark.
 Other users' clients can discover these likes by fetching the likes.yaml file from the liker's site.
 There is no central aggregation of like counts.
 The allow_likes field in a post's frontmatter signals the author's consent for their content to be listed in this manner.

-Curation Lists: Users can create public collections of content links with optional notes in their curations.yaml file.
+**Curation lists:** Users can create public collections of content links with optional notes in their curations.yaml file.
 Clients can fetch and display these lists, enabling cross-site content discovery based on user taste.

-Distributed Moderation: Moderation is primarily user-controlled via their personal blocks.yaml file.
+**Distributed moderation:** Moderation is primarily user-controlled via their personal blocks.yaml file.
 Clients use this list to filter content from their feeds.
-Optionally, clients may allow users to import or consult blocks.yaml files from trusted community members or designated "moderator" sites.
+Optionally, clients may allow users to import or consult blocks.yaml files from other sites, trusted community members or designated "moderator" sites.
 There is no central moderation authority; indexers, if used, would focus on spam/abuse detection from a site discovery perspective to maintain the quality of their search results.

 2.1 Cryptographic Identity System
 User identity is based on Ed25519 elliptic curve cryptography.
 Each user generates a unique key pair (public and private key).
 The Site ID is derived by applying a SHA256 hash to the public key.
 Authentication into the client can be achieved via Passkeys (WebAuthn) or a BIP39-compliant seed phrase.
 All updates to a user's site configuration or content manifest should be cryptographically signed to ensure authenticity and integrity when fetched by other clients or indexers.